airbnb/streamalert/rules/test_fixtures/README.rst

 Fixtures will be applied to any subdirectory below which they are defined, unless overridden by another fixture file somewhere further down the directory tree.

-If you would like fixtures to be applied across **all** rules, they should be placed in a ``test_fixtures`` directory at the root of the rule directory being tested.
+If you would like fixtures to be applied only **specific** rules, they should be placed in a ``test_fixtures`` directory beside the rule to which they should be applied.
-For example: the ``rules/test_fixtures`` directory within this repository.
+For example: the ``rules/community/onelogin/test_fixtures`` directory within this repository.